sarah-almaghrabi/MF-NBEA/README.md

 # MF-NBEA
 Implementation of Multi-Level Data Fusion and Neural Basis Expansion Analysis for interpretable (MF-NBEA) solar power time series forecasting

-MF-NBEA is a an extension of N-BEATS model to a solar power forecasting problem, which is a multivariate context with temporal and spatial characterstics.
+MF-NBEA is a an extension of the successful N-BEATS model to a solar power forecasting problem, which is a multivariate context with temporal and spatial characterstics.
 ## Installation